 II.67.
-In the case of a notification about potential off-site explosions or shockwaves, heat flux, smoke and heated gases, ground and other vibratory motions and blast and missiles from explosions, the operating organization should notify the on-site fire-brigadefirefighters and emergency response personnel about the potential hazard.
-This could result to the deployment of on-site emergency response and fire-fighting firefighting equipment to a standby readiness condition.
-The recommendation in para.
-II.58 for communication with off-site organizations for external fires should also be considered for external explosions.
+In the case of a notification about potential off-site explosions or shockwaves, heat flux, smoke and heated gases, ground and other vibratory motions and blast and missiles from explosions, the operating organization should notify the on-site fire brigade and emergency response personnel about the potential hazard.
+This could result to the deployment of on-site emergency response and fire-fighting equipment to a standby readiness condition.

-H.9.
-HAZARDOUS SUBSTANCES (TOXIC, RADIOACTIVE, FLAMMABLE, CORROSIVE AND ASPHYXIANT CHEMICALS AND THEIR MIXTURES IN AIR AND LIQUIDS)
+II.9.
+TOXIC, RADIOACTIVE, FLAMMABLE, CORROSIVE AND ASPHYXIANT CHEMICALS AND THEIR MIXTURES IN AIR AND LIQUIDS

 II.68.
-Communication The operating organization should establish communication protocols and standards should be established with off-site agencies and organizations when significant movements or activities with asphyxiants, toxic gases, and corrosive and radioactive fluidsliquids are planned to take place.
-Because the potential of the hazard increases during these times, off-site organizations within the site characterization boundaries should notify the operating personnel and emergency managers when off-site activities with asphyxiants, toxic gases, and corrosive and radioactive fluidsliquids occur (i.e. transport or movement of these materials).
+Communication protocols and standards should be established with off-site agencies and organizations when movements or activities with asphyxiants, toxic gases, and corrosive and radioactive fluids are planned to take place.
+Because the potential of the hazard increases during these times, off-site organizations within the site characterization boundaries should notify the operating personnel and emergency managers when off-site activities with asphyxiants, toxic gases, and corrosive and radioactive fluids occur (i.e. transport or movement of these materials).
 This allows the operating personnel to prepare for an accident that could involve these substances and could impact the site's external hazard mitigation strategies.
-Regular and less significant movements might be excluded from these communication protocols but also should form part of the plant hazard mitigation strategies.

 II.69.
-Operating procedures should be developed and implemented to properly monitor hazardous substances in the air, isolate the affected buildings or areas, ensure personnel habitability, cooling purposes and operability of emergency diesel generators by ventilation realignments, and protect operators in the main control room operators.
-These should cover release of hazardous materials from the plant being operated and from other units on a multi-unit site, as well as any credible external sources of hazardous gaseous release.
+Operating procedures should be developed and implemented to properly monitor hazardous substances in the air, isolate the affected buildings or areas, ensure personnel habitability, cooling purposes and operability of emergency diesel generators by ventilation realignments, and protect operators in the main control room.